StressDemon/receipt-maker/README.md

 ## Usage

 To use the `generate_receipt.exe`, simply download the latest release from the [Releases](https://github.com/StressDemon/receipt-maker/releases) page.
-Run the exe from the command line with the following options:
+Run the exe by double clicking it for manual use or from the command line with the following options:

 ```
 generate_receipt.exe <streamer_name> <follower_name> <action> [options]